babelfish-for-postgresql/babelfish_project_website/_internals/system-views.md

 ## Babelfish system views

-Once in a while, an application has to access an MS SQL-compatible system view or a server side function to work properly.
+Once in a while, an application has to access an Microsoft SQL Server-compatible system view or a server side function to work properly.
 This is especially true for graphical user interfaces.
-However, accessing an MS SQL-compatible system view is also necessary for some applications which have to collect information from the database to function properly.
+However, accessing an Microsoft SQL Server-compatible system view is also necessary for some applications which have to collect information from the database to function properly.

 Providing support for system views is therefore important.
 The following views